 World Languages and Cultures — B.A.

-Students in the World Languages and Cultures B.A. major may not enroll in any of the following language-based minors in the department:
+Courses taken for the World Languages and Cultures B.A. major may not also be used for any of the following language-based minors in the department:

 - German Area Studies

 Eight credits of courses taken for the World Languages and Cultures B.A. major may be used in one of the following minors:

 - Translation Studies.